FishiaT/arcmodwiki/docs/private-server.md

 ***Nothing works, even logging in.***

 -> Check if the `GAME_API_PREFIX` variable in the `config.py` file is set correctly.
 If that did not work, make sure you have set up the proxy correctly (refer to the [Proxy setup](#proxy-setup) and [On device proxy setup](#on-device-setup) section.)

+***Potential system not working.***

+-> In order to make potential work, you will need to add the charts data onto the server database with the appropriate difficulty constant.
+Refer to the respective [Custom Charts & Packs](custom-charts-packs.md#server-database) page for more info.